Ecologist Studies Bird Migration, Biodiversity, Environment, Communities

 “I’m personally interested in working across boundaries to identify some points of connection,” she says, “along with evidence-based strategies that reflect community values and worldviews—and that can be applied in the real world.”

-In a new project with Catherine Kling (Tisch University Professor in the Dyson School of Applied Economics and Management at the Cornell S.C.
-Johnson College of Business), Rodewald will study the Farm Bill’s Conservation Reserve Program, which pays farmers for taking farmland out of rotation.
+In a new collaboration with Ivan Rudik (assistant professor in the Dyson School of Applied Economics and Management at the Cornell S.C.
+Johnson College of Business), Alison Johnston (research associate at the Lab of Ornithology), and Catherine Kling (Tisch University Professor in Dyson), Rodewald will study the Farm Bill’s Conservation Reserve Program, which pays farmers for taking farmland out of rotation.

-“We will quantify the ways in which the program has actually helped to support bird populations and to strengthen biodiversity,” she says, “and also other benefits that might flow to communities from the program: soil protection and enhancement, pest control, habitat protection, tourism (bird watching), hunting, wildlife-related recreation, policy interventions, and additional resources.”
-They’ll also investigate how benefits might flow across states, moving with the migratory birds.
+“We will quantify the ways in which the program contributes to bird conservation,” she says, “and provides other benefits such as clean air and water, habitat protection, and recreation.”
+They’ll also investigate how benefits might flow across states, changing with enrollment patterns, and moving with migratory birds.

-In another project in which Rodewald is partnering with Filiz Garip (professor of sociology in Cornell’s College of Arts and Sciences), the focus is human movement ecology.
-The study examines how different environmental shocks or changing climates in Mexico affect individual decisions about migrating, and ultimately aims to inform policy and humanitarian efforts.
+In another project led by Filiz Garip (professor of sociology in Cornell’s College of Arts and Sciences), Rodewald and colleagues focus on human movement ecology.
+They study how different environmental shocks or changing climates in Mexico affect individual decisions about migrating, and ultimately aims to inform policy and humanitarian efforts.

 “Finding working solutions to real-world problems is both a challenge and a fascination for me,” Rodewald says.
 “Through authentic ways, how can we increase caring and therefore positive action?
 It’s about building empathy.”